Keyfactor/iis-orchestrator/readme_source.md

 CONFIG ELEMENT	| DESCRIPTION
 ------------------|------------------
 Name	|Descriptive name for the Store Type
 Short Name	|The short name that identifies the registered functionality of the orchestrator.
-Must be IISWBin Custom Capability|Store type name orchestrator will register with.
-Must be "IISBindings".
+Must be IISU Custom Capability|Store type name orchestrator will register with.
+Must be "IISU".
 Needs Server	|Must be checked
 Blueprint Allowed	|Unchecked
 Requires Store Password	|Determines if a store password is required when configuring an individual store.
 This must be unchecked.